Your Young Adult’s Biggest Question: Who am I?

 However, exploration can also be a bit scary.
 Not every decision will go well, feel comfortable, or have great consequences.
 As the Psychology Today article points out, individuals’ decisions “do not occur in a social vacuum”.
 The choices that your young adult might make at school are heavily influenced by the social norms of those around them, either in person or on social media.
 College students want to belong!
 The opinions of their peers matter a lot to them as they strive to stay a part of the group.
 So, why might college students struggle so much to make decisions?
 Why is it a bit easier to make decisions based on your own values as an adult?
 When you’re still growing up, you may not have a sense of who you are yet.
 You’re still trying to figure it all out and, in the process, your need to belong influences both your behavior and your decision-making.

-Cartoon of a crowd of peopleThis is where the idea of a ‘false self’ comes in.
+A crowd of peopleThis is where the idea of a ‘false self’ comes in.
 Needing to make some big decisions (think about choosing a major!) while learning about who you are and trying to fit in is a big challenge!
 As college students try to juggle it all it is very possible to develop a sense of self that isn’t actually congruent with who they really are.
 Many kids this age can feel like they’re living a lie; they try to comply with the expectations others have of them because it seems too difficult to be who they really are.
 For example, developing a ‘false self’ is common among children who are LGBTQ+, who may feel that this identity isn’t a viable option and, therefore, they choose to remain in the closet.
 Living an inauthentic life takes a toll.
 Research suggests that living with a false sense of self every day might be bad for your well-being.

 Many moms of new college students worry about the decisions their kids are making and their overall well-being.
 Are they drinking too much?
 Are they safe on campus?
 Do they eat nutritious meals?
 Are they living the life they want to live?
 This sort of ‘mom-worry’ is something I’ve seen quite a lot in my experience both as a coach and psychologist.
 Do you have a ‘big kid’ who is in the throes of rapid identity development?
 Reach out if you want support or if you want help thinking through how best to support them!